mtantawy/vitess-playground/README.md

 This section is going to be an append-only log of anything worthy documenting, like decisions, changes, or updates on progress

+### 12.03.2023: Background jobs are now supported using Sidekiq and Redis
+[Sidekiq](https://github.com/sidekiq/sidekiq) is now enabled and Redis has been added, this allows running jobs in the background using a proper queue adapter instead of the `async` adapter.

+`worker` container has also been added which uses the same concurrency of 5, and the container can be scaled up just like the a`pp` container, example: `--scale worker=X --scale app=Y` (X, Y up to 10 due to configured port range)

+Also now that we're using `rails` main branch we have access to the `perform_all_later` method that helps bulk enqueue jobs at once, example: `ActiveJob.perform_all_later(10.times.map { CreateProductJob.new })`

 ### 19.02.2023: Simple benchmarking for various cheap VPS providers to determine which to run the app on
 Using the cheapest VPS available run a benchmark/stress-test using `ab` at 10K request with concurrency set to 3 to the `products/find` endpoint and observe the behaviour, specifically, how long does it take? what's the rate of requests? and whether the rate is smooth/consistent or fluctuates highly